walsariewolffbob/matrixbox/apps/RevampedDepartures/README.md

 ## Button management

 I felt a bit constrained in what one can do with the physical button on the box.
 As I only really run the departures app, I don't really feel like I need the exit function, for example.
+The odd time I run lastfm, I can use the webapp :-p
 So, while I was at it, I added the ability to choose its behaviour in the web-app.

 ## Future Preperations